Building Efficient Mobile Navigation with jQuery

 });

-Now finally we want to replace the inner body content with our image and fetch the external page to load.
-Normally this will only take a couple hundred milliseconds or even faster, so I’ve set a timeout function.
+Finally, we want to replace the inner body content with our image and fetch the external page to load.
+Normally, this takes a couple of hundred milliseconds or less, so I’ve set a timeout function.

 content.html(imgloader);

-This will pause 1200 milliseconds before loading new content.
-For my demo this looks a lot better and gives you an idea of how the application would behave on slower Internet connections.
+This pauses for 1200 milliseconds before loading new content.
+For my demo, this delay looks better and gives an idea of how the application would behave on slower Internet connections.

 Conclusion

-I encourage all web developers to download the tutorial source code and play around on their own.
-This is such a basic example of what can be accomplished with HTML/CSS3 and a touch of JavaScript effects.
+I encourage all web developers to download the tutorial source code and experiment on their own.
+This is a basic example of what can be accomplished with HTML/CSS3 and a touch of JavaScript effects.
 Building for mobile screens is easier than ever with media queries and more extensible web browsers.

-See if you can apply any of this code in your future web projects.
-Building mobile applications is an art, much like web design, and requires a lot of dedication and practice.
-I hope this tutorial can be a good starting point for just a few enthusiastic developers.
-If you have questions or thoughts about the code feel free to share with us in the post-discussion area.
+Try to apply some of this code in your future web projects.
+Building mobile applications is an art, much like web design, and requires dedication and practice.
+I hope this tutorial serves as a good starting point for a few enthusiastic developers.
+If you have questions or thoughts about the code, feel free to share them in the post-discussion area.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail